-It’s also important to note that not everything is currently open in Disney Springs.
-It’s reopening in phases with groups of restaurants and shops at a time.
+Disney Springs is reopening in phases with groups of restaurants and shops at a time.
 We have a list of what’s open in Disney Springs including restaurants and shops, and when we can expect the rest of them to reopen too.

 Before we get started, we have some other articles around the reopening of Walt Disney World that will help you if you are planning on visiting anytime in the coming months.